git-town/git-town/website/src/commands/set-parent.md

 branches yet.
 Please run [git town sync](sync.md) to pull in changes from the new parents.

-To demonstrate how `git town set-parent works`, let's say we have this branch
+To demonstrate how `git town set-parent` works, let's say we have this branch
 hierarchy:

 ```